graphcs/TherapistDirectory/README.md

 - Add additional filtering options, such as therapist specialties or appointment availability.

-- Incorporate an advanced search feature for more specific user queries.
+- Incorporate more advanced search features for more specific user queries.

+- Support multiple insurances per therapist

+- Allow booking of appointments with therapists

+- Pagingation of search results

+- Map view showing results on a

+- Link to therapist's online profile